 The students toured a seismology lab where MSU is working in conjunction with the US government and Asian governments using seismology to monitor underground nuclear explosions.
 Dr. Chen told the students about her research.
 They got to talk to undergraduate students about Geology and the university

 RHS Physical Geology class visits Grand Ledge MI to learn about the depositional deposits and rock formations.

 The RHS Physical Geology class got the "scoop" on mining the world's largest limestone quarry, the Carmuese Quarry in Roger's City MI.
 Students also got the opportunity to visit the Steven's Twin Sinks sinkholes located in the vicinity of the quarry.

 Students in Physical Geology class visited Robinson Creek in Roscommon to determine the velocity of the stream flow and calculate the rate of discharge.
 Sediment from the creek was sampled and analyzed in the lab.

 Robotics At RHS

-Students in Mr. Rothney's robotics class learn how to program their robots.
-They also get to work with a 3D printer.
+Students in Robotics class learn how to program their robots.